rubenwardy/minetest_modding_book/chapters/releasing.md

 ---------------

 You need to specify a license for your mod.
-**public domain is not a valid licence**.
-The definition varies in different countries.
+**Public domain is not a valid licence**, as the definition varies in different countries.

 First thing you need to note is that your code and your art need different types of protection.